 Thirteen years is a long time — long enough for fans to develop very different ideas of what makes a good episode.
 It’s also long enough for the show itself to have evolved very different values and goals than it started with, and there might be no more different season than the 13th.

 If you want to read 2,700 words on the show’s evolving values written by yours truly, then click here.

 If you want to avoid reading as much as you can, you can skip ahead to the low numbers.
 Or the kind of low numbers.
-But then maybe come back up and read the other entries, too, because I really poured my heart and soul into this list.
-And even the worst rated episodes are worthy of praise — I run out of anything bad to say at all by the second page.
+But then maybe come back and read the other entries, too, because I really poured my heart and soul into this list.
+And even the worst rated episodes are worthy of praise — I run out of anything bad to say at all by the third page.
 From there on out it’s just shades of good, better, and best.

 So poke around.
 Read as much or as little in whatever order you like.
-Just remember: This is the definitive ranking, and no other opinion counts.
+Just remember: This is still the definitive ranking, and no other opinion counts.

 153. Frank’s Brother (s7e5)

 “Those were the days…”

 With 143 episodes, not every one can be a winner, even with Lance Reddick and the admittedly brilliant “Shadynasty” pronunciation joke.
 The truth is that the gang are the heart and soul of Always Sunny, and the occasional interjection just isn’t enough.